Tourist Scams in Antigua

 Is Antigua safe for tourists?

-Antigua is visited by millions of tourists every year and is generally safe with preparation.
-Our database documents 10+ tourist scams across 1 city in Antigua.
+Antigua is visited by millions of tourists each year and is generally safe with preparation.
+Our database documents 10+ tourist scams across 1 city.
 Scam activity is rated lower overall.
 The most common risks are street scams, tour & activities, taxi & transport scams.
-Reviewing the specific warnings for your destination before you travel significantly reduces your risk.
+Reviewing destination-specific warnings before you travel significantly reduces your risk.

 What are the most common tourist scams in Antigua?